thestationary/stationary/kali-tools/ncat.md

 ### Netcat reverse shells

 A very popular usage of Netcat and probably the most common use from penetration testing perspective are reverse shells and bind shells.
-A reverse shell is a shell initiated from the target host back to the attack box which is in a listening state to pick up the shell.
-A bind shell is setup on the target host and binds to a specific port to listens for an incoming connection from the attack box.
+A reverse shell is a shell initiated from the target host back to the attacker box which is in a listening state to pick up the shell.
+A bind shell is setup on the target host and binds to a specific port to listens for an incoming connection from the attacker box.
 In malicious software a bind shell is often revered to as a backdoor.

 In the following paragraphs we will be demonstrating the use of bind and reverse shell.
 We will be using port 4444 throughout this tutorial but please note that this can be any open port instead.
 In fact, often you need to use more common ports like 80 and 443 to setup reverse shells as it is more common for these ports to be open.